-- (2) Chapter 6 applies to petroleum produced before the 2004 Act start day if liability under the 1923 Act for the production had not arisen before that day. - (3) Despite subsections (1) and (2), petroleum royalty is not payable under this Act for production testing approved under the 1923 Act before the 2004 Act start day.
+- (2) Chapter 6 applies to petroleum produced before the 2004 Act start day if liability under the 1923 Act for actual payment of the royalty had not arisen before that day. - (3) Despite subsections (1) and (2), petroleum royalty is not payable under this Act for petroleum flared or vented under an approval given under the 1923 Act before the 2004 Act start day.